BinaryMoon/pro-block-design/README.md

 * **Decisions not options**
 * **Elegant simplicity** - for user experience AND code
 * **Designed for speed** - front-end javascript and css should be as small as possible and not require libraries
+* **Built in public** - all conversations and decisions should be documented on Github.
+If there are conversations in private, then a summary should be added to Github.
+Decisions should be transparent.

 The code should: